Installing heated grips on your motorcycle

 Then mix the adhesive as directed on the pack.
 Work quickly, as two-component adhesive cures fast.
 Apply a little adhesive to the inside of the grip, mount the left grip so that the cable outlet is facing down, and repeat the step for the throttle tube.
 Of course, you've already tested that the new grip can be pushed onto the throttle tube.

-Caution: You must always leave a large enough gap for the housing of the controls so that the throttle tube twists easily later and does not stick.
-After the adhesive hardens, the grips generally cannot be readjusted or taken off without destroying them!
+Important: You must always leave a large enough gap for the housing of the control so that the throttle tube twists easily later and does not stick.
+After the adhesive hardens, the grips generally cannot be readjusted or taken off without damaging them!

 Route the cables from the grips between the fork tubes towards the frame so that they do not interfere with the throttle cable or get caught at full lock.

 Depending on the bike, clamp the switch to the handlebar within easy reach, or stick it to the dashboard or in the front fairing with an adhesive pad.
 Also route the cable towards the frame, making sure that it does not get caught at the steering head when you turn the handlebar.

 Connecting the heated grips to the electrical system